vasilakisfil/Introspected-REST/README.md

 There is a tendency to overload Link rel for links unrelated to application format etc.
 We feel that this is a bad practice and definitely not the right location to add the Microtypes.
 Link rel should be used for very few specific things.
 For instance Media type and links.
 Not overloading.
+Dereference only.

 ### Linksets
 Linksets is yet another work forwarded by Erik Wilde.
 The idea is...